Pokémon Sun and Moon: Story

 Proceeding to the final island, the player and Lillie perform a ritual to evolve Nebby into its final form — Solgaleo or Lunala depending on the version — at the island's Altar.
 (Note: Nebby evolves into Solgaleo at the Altar of the Sunne in Sun; in Moon it evolves into Lunala at the Altar of the Moone) With Nebby's newfound power, the player and Lillie travel to Ultra Space and find Lusamine who, not wanting to be rescued, allows herself to be taken over by the Ultra Beast they encountered earlier, forcing the player to battle her in self-defense.
 After defeating the crazed Lusamine, the player returns to Alola and ascends Mount Lanakila to challenge the newly formed Alola League and defeating the Elite Four members.
 In the last match, they defeated Kukui to become the first-ever Alola League Champion.
-In the credits, the player battles Melemele's guardian deity Tapu Koko after a celebration, with Lillie and Lusamine departing Alola region for Kanto region the following day.
+In the credits, the player battles Melemele's guardian deity Tapu Koko after a celebration, with Lillie and Lusamine departing Alola for Kanto the following day.

 In the postgame, the player is contacted by two members of the International Police: Anabel, who was head of the Battle Tower in Pokémon Emerald, and Looker, a recurring detective since Pokémon Platinum.
 The player assists the two with handling the wild Ultra Beasts that Lusamine let loose into Alola in a series of quests.
 (Note: Ultra Beasts featured are Buzzwole and Kartana in Sun, with Pheromosa and Celesteela in Moon) Following the final quest, Looker reveals that he saw another Ultra Beast, although Anabel dismisses this.
 If the player then travels to Ten Carat Hill, they will encounter Necrozma.